resthub/resthub-spring-stack/src/documentation/web.rst

 Generic controllers
 ===================

-RESThub comes with a Generic REST controller that allows to setup a CRUD webservice in a few lines : `GenericControllerImpl <http://resthub.org/javadoc/1.1/org/resthub/web/controller/GenericControllerImpl.html>`_.
+RESThub comes with a Generic REST controller that allows to setup a JSON CRUD webservice in a few lines : `GenericControllerImpl <http://resthub.org/javadoc/1.1/org/resthub/web/controller/GenericControllerImpl.html>`_.

 For example :